 Welcome to the next lesson in our online JTBD course.
 You will learn how to size a market using jobs-to-be-done innovation methods.
-In this video, we will explain how to avoid lethal market sizing mistakes and how to size your market using customer willingness-to-pay data.
+In this video, we will explain how to avoid lethal market sizing mistakes and how to determine market size using customer willingness-to-pay data.

 Avoiding Lethal Market Mistakes

-As we saw in the previous lessons, Blackberry, Britannica and Kodak all lost billions of dollars because they defined their markets incorrectly.
+Blackberry, Britannica and Kodak all lost billions of dollars because they defined their markets incorrectly.
 This lead directly to their failure.
-This was also enormous lost opportunity for growth because Apple, Google and Facebook created trillions of dollars in equity value in the exact same markets.
+This was also an enormous lost opportunity for growth because Apple, Google and Facebook created trillions of dollars in equity value in the exact same markets.

 So how do you size your markets to avoid lethal market mistakes?

-In the previous lesson, we saw that these traditional market definitions are flawed because they all use a product as a key variable.
-Jobs Theory shows that that your customer’s are not buying your product, they are hiring your product to get a job done.
-So your customers job is your true market.
+Traditional market definitions are flawed because they all use a product as a key variable.
+Jobs Theory shows that that your target customer’s are not buying your product, they are hiring your product to get a job done.
+So your customers job is your true market -- your target market.

 In 2006, Microsoft thought there was a huge iPod market.
 And this made sense using the traditional market sizing equation of product price times the number of buyers.
 Apple had sold 200 million iPods at an average price of $150, making this a $30 billion market using the traditional equation.
 This is a HUGE market even for Microsoft.
 With all their resources and their gigantic customer base, Microsoft launched the Zune.
 And it was a TOTAL failure!